Education Hub Home

 There is also a final assessment test which needs to be passed to gain a certificate confirming they have successfully completed the Wise up to the Web Standard eSafety Course.

-Certificates are valid for one year, are downloadable at any time from our website (pdf file) by either the person who has completed the course or their administrator.
+Certificates are valid for two years, are downloadable at any time from our website (pdf file) by either the person who has completed the course or their administrator.
 They can be verified by visiting our website and entering the Certificate Number.
 This will check our files and display Name, Date, Expiry and type of certificate.

 SAFE's eLearning system provides a downloadable employee training record in Excel format for your single central record.